cuidezhu/C-language-data-structures/README.md

 ## Two linear structures

-2.1 linear meter and its implementation
+2.1 linear list and its implementation

 2.2 Stack